lk-geimfari/mimesis/docs/getting_started.rst

 Built-in Providers
 ------------------

-Most countries, where only one language is official, have data typical only for these particular countries.
+Most countries, where only one language is official, have data that is typical only for these particular countries.
 For example, «CPF» for Brazil (**pt-br**), «SSN» for USA (**en**).

-This kind of data can cause discomfort and meddle with the order (or at least annoy) by being present in all the objects regardless of the chosen language standard.
+This kind of data can be annoying when they are present in all the objects regardless of the chosen language standard.

 You can see that for yourselves by looking at the example (the code won’t run):

 .. code:: python